Chilling-Python/Recipe-app/README.md

 # Recipe App

-A web application built with Lovable.
+A web application built with Lovable and claud.

 ## 🚀 How to Run Locally